BrenoHenrike/Scripts/README.md

 public int ActionDelay { get; set; } = 700;
 // [Can Change] Delay used to get out of combat, 1600 is the safe number public int ExitCombatDelay { get; set; } = 1600;
+// [Can Change] Delay between jumping rooms after hunting a monster, increase if you think it is jumping too much public int HuntDelay { get; set; } = 1000;
 // [Can Change] How many tries to accept/complete the quest will be sent public int AcceptandCompleteTries { get; set; } = 20;
 // [Can Change] Whether the bots will use private rooms